lastoyster/State-Restoration/README.md

-Restoring previous state in flutter best explained in this blog: https://hrishikeshpathak.com/blog/flutter-state-restoration/
+Restoring previous state in flutter
+Best explained in this blog:
+https://hrishikeshpathak.com/blog/flutter-state-restoration/

 This project is a starting point for a Flutter application.